Markdown

 add attributes (class, id) in markdown

 Applies to markdown library.
-Need to figure out how to leverage this in Pelican. !python/library-pelican
+Need to figure out how to leverage this in Pelican.
+Building a static site with Pelican

 Example of how to use the attr_list extension to add attributes to HTML elements in Markdown: